marksailes/sailes.me/content/posts/2020-08-18---how-to-choose-an-aws-messaging-service.md

 fault tolerance built in and to top it off there are no servers to manage.
 Amazon MQ is server based, and you will have to choose a cluster design which gives you the availability and fault tolerance your system requires.
 You will pay the same amount whether your cluster is 10% utilised or 90%.
 So this decision comes down to whether there is some outside reason why you need to use Amazon MQ.
+This is typically something like, the system is designed to use ActiveMQ and we don't want to change it.
+If cost is a big concern then because we're comparing SQS's multi-tenanted, cellullar architect with a cluster of servers then in most cases SQS will be cheaper.
+This is especially true for unpreditable or bursty traffic where AmazonMQ will have to be sized for peak.